DataDog/documentation/content/en/security/cloud_security_management/_index.md

 To get started with Datadog Security, navigate to the [Setup & Configuration][3] section in Datadog, which has detailed information for single or multi-configuration, or follow the getting started sections to learn more about each area of the platform.

-## CSM Vulnerabilities
+## Vulnerabilities

-Datadog [Infrastructure Vulnerability Management][4] combines infrastructure observability with security insights to detect, prioritize, and manage vulnerabilities in your organization.
-It offers visibility into the vulnerabilities the [Container Images][5] and [hosts][6] in your infrastructure.
+[CSM Vulnerabilities][4] combines infrastructure observability with security insights to detect, prioritize, and manage vulnerabilities in your organization.
+It offers visibility into the vulnerabilities on the [Container Images][5] and [hosts][6] in your infrastructure.

-<div class="alert alert-info">Infrastructure Vulnerability Management is in beta.</div>
+<div class="alert alert-info">CSM Vulnerabilities is in beta.</div>

 ## Further reading